benmangold/docker-octokit/README.md

 ## using this image

-this image will make an octokit query for you, and with a little love you can get the output into jq
+this image will make an octokit query for you, and output parsable json

 you can configure the query via environment variables passed into the container